MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/howto-saml-token-encryption.md

 > [!NOTE]
 > Token encryption is a Microsoft Entra ID P1 or P2 feature.
 To learn more about Microsoft Entra editions, features, and pricing, see [Microsoft Entra pricing](https://www.microsoft.com/security/business/identity-access-management/azure-ad-pricing).

 SAML token encryption enables the use of encrypted SAML assertions with an application that supports it.
-When configured for an application, Microsoft Entra ID will encrypt the SAML assertions it emits for that application using the public key obtained from a certificate stored in Microsoft Entra ID.
+When configured for an application, Microsoft Entra ID encrypts the SAML assertions it emits for that application.
+It encrypts the SAML assertions using the public key obtained from a certificate stored in Microsoft Entra ID.
 The application must use the matching private key to decrypt the token before it can be used as evidence of authentication for the signed in user.

-Encrypting the SAML assertions between Microsoft Entra ID and the application provides additional assurance that the content of the token can't be intercepted, and personal or corporate data compromised.
+Encrypting the SAML assertions between Microsoft Entra ID and the application provides more assurance that the content of the token can't be intercepted, and personal or corporate data compromised.

 Even without token encryption, Microsoft Entra SAML tokens are never passed on the network in the clear.
 Microsoft Entra ID requires token request/response exchanges to take place over encrypted HTTPS/TLS channels so that communications between the IDP, browser, and application take place over encrypted links.
 Consider the value of token encryption for your situation compared with the overhead of managing more certificates.

 To configure token encryption, you need to upload an X.509 certificate file that contains the public key to the Microsoft Entra application object that represents the application.

-To obtain the X.509 certificate, you can download it from the application itself, or get it from the application vendor in cases where the application vendor provides encryption keys or in cases where the application expects you to provide a private key, it can be created using cryptography tools, the private key portion uploaded to the application’s key store and the matching public key certificate uploaded to Microsoft Entra ID.
+To obtain the X.509 certificate, you can download it from the application itself.
+You can also get it from the application vendor in cases where the application vendor provides encryption keys.
+If the application expects you to provide a private key, you can create it using cryptography tools.
+The private key portion is uploaded to the application’s key store and the matching public key certificate uploaded to Microsoft Entra ID.

 Microsoft Entra ID uses AES-256 to encrypt the SAML assertion data.